It looks like you are visiting us from United States - we recommend going to Forex Trading in the US.

 1. Learn how forex trading works.
 Our beginner-friendly guides and educational resources can help you understand the basics.
 We also recommend using a forex demo account to practice forex trading in a risk-free environment.

 2. Sign up with a forex broker.
 You will need to open a real-money account with a forex broker to start trading.
-We only recommend forex brokers that we trust and that offer reliable platforms, low fees, and excellent education for new currency traders.
+We only recommend forex brokers for day trading that we trust and that offer reliable platforms, low fees, and excellent education for new currency traders.

 3. Build a strategy.
 To make money trading forex online you need to develop, test and refine a strategy.
 This will help you decide which currencies to trade, and when.